All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 April 1899: “Silk stockings will be worn by the St. Louis players this year.
 They will be white ones worn under the red hosiery to prevent blood poisoning in case a player is spiked and the color runs from the dyed stockings.”
 From the Buffalo Evening News, April 15, 1899.

 April 15, 1899, St. Louis v.
-Cleveland, at St. Louis, opening day: “The Clevelands had on their traveling suits of white stockings and gray trousers and shirts, a dingy effect contrasted with the new white suits and cardinal stockings and caps of the new St. Louis club.”
-From St. Louis Post-Dispatch, April 16, 1899.
+Cleveland, at St. Louis, League Park, home opener: “The Clevelands had on their traveling suits of white stockings and gray trousers and shirts, a dingy effect contrasting with the new white suits and cardinal stockings and caps of the new St. Louis club.”
+From the St. Louis Post-Dispatch, April 16, 1899.
 Research from Peter Reitan, and from Don Stokes.

 June 1899: “The St. Louis players have not changed their manners with their uniforms.
 The old Cleveland tactics are still resorted to by Tebeau.”
 From The Sporting Life, June 17, 1899.